Soft and Chewy Mojito Cookies

 This post may contain affiliate links.

-Soft and Chewy Mojito Cookies – Super SOFT and chewy cookies that taste like you’re drinking a mojito!!
+Lime, Mint & Rum Cookies (aka Mojito Cookies!) — Super SOFT and chewy cookies that taste like you’re drinking a mojito!!
 Who can say no to rum, mint, lime, and sugar?
 A unique cookie that’s so GOOD and they’re PERFECT for spring and summer parties of any kind!!

 Mojito Cookies with Mint, Lime, and Rum Extract

-In a word, they taste like you’re drinking a mojito!
-There’s fresh mint, fresh lime zest, rum extract, and sugar – similar to what you’d find in a mojito!
+In a word, these rum cookies taste like you’re drinking a mojito!
+There’s fresh mint, fresh lime zest, rum extract, and sugar — similar to what you’d find in a mojito!

 They’re super, super soft with just the right amount of chewiness.
 They’re exceedingly moist and pliable.
 If you love really soft cookies, you’re going to love these.